GoogleCloudPlatform/java-docs-samples/flexible/cloud-tasks/README.md

-# Google Cloud Tasks App Engine Queue Samples
+# Google Cloud Tasks App Engine Flexible Queue Samples

 This is a sample AppEngine app demonstrating use of the Cloud Tasks API using App Engine Queues.